biollas/db_tutorial/README.md

   - Max Token Length: 75
   - ScalePrior Loss: unchecked
   - Prior Loss Weight: 0.75
+- Set concept parameters
   - Click on Concept 1
   - Dataset directory: ..\photos\busey\processed
   - Classification Dataset Directory: ..\photos\busey\classification
   - Instance token: ohwx.
 This is just the word the training subject will be associated with in the prompting.
 The idea is that ohwx is a nonsense term and therefore has little correlation with anything else already existing in the model, which makes it a clean choice for a new concept.